 Steve is now fully recovered and is back to work at Cisco in Green Bay.

 In 2013, Wendy incorporated a Kathy's House donation into an annual writing conference she holds called Weetacon, now in its 12th year.
-As a result, the Weetacon Tribe has donated $5,625 for new beds while she was here "were like sleeping on shoes."
+As a result, the Weetacon Tribe has donated $5,625 for new beds.
+While she was here she felt the old beds "were like sleeping on shoes."

 You check out Wendy's blog about her stay at Kathy's House here.